 Along the way, you’ll get a glimpse of Old West territory, including high desert plains, small arroyos, and ponderosa pine forest.
 Trip highlights include a daily Wild West shootout, lively characters such as the Cataract Creek Gang and Railway Marshal, and roaming western singers aboard the train.
 Multiple classes of service are available for the roughly two-hour one-way journey.
 Round-trip travel time is approximately eight hours and includes a four-hour stopover at the South Rim of the Grand Canyon.

 Families can also stay overnight (or multiple nights) at the Grand Canyon and return to Williams on the regularly scheduled train ride at a later date.

-ROCKY MOUNTAIN HIGH: 9 Best Natural Hot Springs in Colorado
+ROCKY MOUNTAIN HIGHS: 9 Best Natural Hot Springs in Colorado

 The scenic train route traverses the Continental Divide, travels through the fabled Spiral Tunnels, and over mountain passes and dramatic canyons.
 This is the only passenger train vacation service along the historic rail route that first connected Canada’s East and West.